 If you should decide to take your saw outside, you must be prepared for any type of weather.
 There are saws out there which are specifically designed to withstand extreme temperatures or even rain.

-Take a look at our second recommendation above, the Makita 5007FA 7-1/4 Inch Circular Saw with Brake, which has been known to do well under unpredictable weather conditions.
+Take a look at our fourth recommendation above, the Makita 5007FA 7-1/4 Inch Circular Saw with Brake, which has been known to do well under unpredictable weather conditions.

 How much are you willing to spend?